intmus/inttheory22-23/_19-chromatic-chords/b1-ex-ctdiminished.md

 abc: true
 ---

-Neapolitan chord and augmented sixth chords act as functional substitutions for pre-dominant chords, although we looked at how they could be used to substitute for dominant chords as well.
-The chord that you will study below does not fulfill one of the three primary functions; instead, it is used to embellish and elongate a function.
+Augmented sixth chords act as functional substitutions for pre-dominant and occasionally dominant chords, so in both of these cases, you can assign those chords a primary function of dominant or pre-dominant.
+The chord that you will study below does not fulfill one of the three primary functions; instead, it embellishes and elongates a different chord, similar to a tertiary function chord such as a passing or pedal chord.

 It is possible to think of this chord using tertian harmony, but its voice-leading determines its construction.